19 Freelance Statistics 2026 – Facts & Global Trends

 Source: Remote

-However, it requires months or years to have a successful career as a freelancer and acquire a study income.
+However, it requires months or years to have a successful career as a freelancer and acquire a steady income.

 Besides, according to a survey conducted by Upwork, 75% of freelancers earn as much, or more, than they did when working full-time.